 For example, if your pet store URL is

-www.example.com, and you install tracking for all pages on this site, visitor and referral traffic is recorded separately for
+www.example.com, and you install tracking for all pages on this site, user and referral traffic is recorded separately for

 This document provides an overview to domains and directories in Analytics and discusses how: